decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 10. Bind `connection_id` from the inbound DIDComm connection; ignore any `connection_id` in `start`.
 11. MAY attempt `discover` + `fetch-template` when `start` references an unknown template and `allow_discover != false`; MUST validate/store then continue.
 12. SHOULD use the same `thid` across `start` → `discover`/`workflows` → `fetch-template`/`template` → `status`.
+13. When `vault_ref` is present, the Processor MUST track vault lifecycle state (`active`, `sealed`, `retired`) on the instance.
+14. On workflow `complete`, the Processor MUST send a Vaults 1.0 `seal` message to the bound vault.
+On workflow `cancel`, the Processor MUST send a Vaults 1.0 `tombstone` message.
+15. The Processor MUST NOT record resolved plaintext from vault-backed fields in `history`, logs, or any persistent store other than the vault itself.
+16. The Processor MUST wipe `$transient` fields from all storage immediately after the advance cycle completes.
+17. The Processor MUST reject `start` messages that pass literal values for fields declared as `storage: "vault"` in the template `sensitivity` map (return `sensitivity_violation`).

 ## Coordinator Conformance (recommended)
 A conforming Coordinator SHOULD: